 About the Indiana Audubon Society Yearly Bird List

-Chuck Mills is the editor for the Indiana Birder’s List article that appears annually in the Indiana Audubon Quarterly.
-He hopes that you would submit your 2017 lists to IAS.
-The deadline for doing this is February 1, 2018.
+Allee Forsberg is the editor for the Indiana Birder’s List article that appears annually in the Indiana Audubon Quarterly.
+The deadline to submit your life and annual lists is February 1, 2019.

 Lists that may be sent are